Last Updated on January 3, 2023 by Andrew Pirie

 “My dream was to be world No 1 and win the US Open, but I wasn’t thinking I would hold this trophy this week,” she said.
 “I am really happy.
 I knew there were par fives on the last few holes and maybe I could get my chance.
 After 18, I felt my stomach a little … it hurts … I don’t know why.
 But I ate a banana and it feels better now.
 This means a lot.”

-Yuka Saso claims second with a 63, hikes total earnings to P38M
+Yuka Saso claims second with a 63, hiking total earnings to P38M

 November 8, 2020